Get news, updates, & event Info delivered right to your inbox:

-Celebrating Urban Forests for Earth Month
+Celebrating The Power of Urban Forests

+As humans, we recognize, intrinsically to our core, that Earth is strikingly beautiful —and at the same time, devastatingly fragile.
+We must keep it, and hold it dear.
+For the sight alone is truly worth the keeping.
 But like any love that we feel, whether for our planet or for each other, there’s a deeper affection that stems from what is inside of us.
 From what is hidden beneath the surface.
 This forms the silent backbone of all we do, for ourselves and others, that moves us forward from this day to the next.
 Like a good book, our true spirit lives within our pages, not on the cover.

-Here are 11 Facts that illustrate the Benefits of Urban Forestry
+Here Are 11 Facts That Illustrate The Benefits Of Urban Forestry

 Studies have found that communities of color have33% less tree canopy, and that low-income communities have even less when compared with whiter, more affluent communities.To bridge this gap, it’s critical that we plant trees today: a new study finds that we need to plant31.4 million trees per year in urban areas across the United States to ensure thatallcommunitiesachieve tree equity.